Here’s a reality for you: When you’re freelancing, or running any business of your own, working out how to get clients is a continual challenge.

-Check in with agencies that handle the type of work you do.
-They might have work that they could send your way if they don’t have budget, staff, time or interest to handle a particular project themselves.
+Why not check in with agencies that handle the type of work you do?
+They might have work they could send your way if they don’t have the budget, staff, time or interest to handle a particular project themselves.

 19. Get in Touch with Existing Contacts

-It’s always worth checking in with previous clients, and your wider professional network.
-Simply state that you have some time available and that you are open to taking on new work.
+It’s always worth checking in with previous clients and your wider professional network.
+Simply state that you have some time available and can take on new work.
 Invite people to contact you to discuss their needs.

-Sometimes you will find that people you haven’t worked with in a while know of a new project, or that an ex-client has moved on to a new company with requirements of its own.
+Sometimes you will find that people you haven’t worked with for a while know of a new project.
+Or that an ex-client has moved on to a new company with its own requirements.

 20. Answer Quora Questions

 Answering Quora questions can be an effective way to market your business.

 Quora describes itself as “a place where you can ask questions that matter to you and get answers from people who have been there and done that.”
 People post thousands of new questions on Quora every day, which can be overwhelming at first.

 Searching for your target audience’s primary keywords and questions is a simple way to find ones you can answer.

 Excellent answers can build a lot of traction and help to establish you as a thought leader and expert in your field.
 Creating a consistent habit of answering questions into your marketing strategy can lead your ideal clients straight to your profile.